Padinator/Watch-Tip/model/results/target_prob_distr/evaluation.md

 - The genres of the proposed movies match to the predefined genres with 1.3 %
 - The genres of the proposed movies match to the relal genres with 2 %
 - The mean deviation of real genres is above 1

+# Self evaluation of models
+The different result directories contain different architectures with (e.g. two dense layer or one) and different emebddings (no embedding, random embedding real genres as embedding, skip grams, Word2Vec).